jeonghanlee/EPICS-IOC-template-tools/templates/makeBaseApp/top/docs/SoftwareRequirementsSpecification.md

 * Functional requirement 2
 * Functional requirement 3

 #### User class 2 (Technical subsystem Engineer/Scientist)

 * Functional requirement 1
 * Functional requirement 2

 #### User class 3 (Accelerator operator)

 * Functional requirement 1
 * Functional requirement 2

 ### Performance requirements

 ### Design constraints

 ### Software system attributes

+Specify the required attributes of the software product.

+a) Reliability - specify the factors required to establish the required reliability level for the software system at teh time of production release
+b) Availability - specify the factors required to guarantee a defined availability level for the entire system
+c) Security - specify the requirements to protect the software from accidental or malicious access, use modification, destruction or disclosure.

 ### Other requirements